-There are prescribed responsibilities allocated to SIMFs which relate to training.
-These are shown as part of the Governance Map.
-The Prescribed Responsibilities are detailed below: The Chief Legal and Compliance Officer is responsible for:
+There are prescribed responsibilities allocated to SMFs which relate to training.
+These are shown as part of the Management Responsibilities Map.
+The Chief Executive Officer is responsible for:

-- Ensuring that the firm has complied with its obligation in Insurance Fitness & Propriety 2.1 to ensure that every person who performs a key function is a fit and proper person. - Monitoring effective implementation of policies and procedures for the induction, training and professional development of all of the firm's key function holders (other than members of the firm's governing body)
+- Ensuring that the firm has complied with its obligation to ensure that every person who performs a key function is a fit and proper person; and - Monitoring effective implementation of policies and procedures for the Induction, training and professional development of all persons performing designated senior management functions on behalf of the firm other than members of the governing body and key function holders.